matteolucchini1/CompactObjects3D/MM_tutorial/2MAXIJ1820/README.md

 Real part of the cross spectrum of band 1 vs. band 2 (RE) Imaginary part of the cross spectrum of band 1 vs. band 2 (IM)

-The file mm.xcm uses a linear combination of Lorentzians to fit PS1 and PS2 and a combination of Lorentzians multiplied by the cosine (sine) of a parameter (the phase lag) to fit the RE (IM) part of the cross spectrum.
+The file [maxi.xcm](https://github.com/EdNathan/CompactObjects3D/blob/main/MM_tutorial/2MAXIJ1820/maxi.xcm) reads the data and defines a model consisting of a linear combination of Lorentzians to fit PS1 and PS2 and a combination of Lorentzians multiplied by the cosine (sine) of a parameter (the phase lag) to fit the RE (IM) part of the cross spectrum.

 The .xcm file also reads the phase-lag (PL) spectrum and the coherence function (CF) and computes the derived model of these two on the basis of the model fitted to PS1, PS2, RE and IM.

 See for [Méndez et al. 2024](https://ui.adsabs.harvard.edu/abs/2024MNRAS.527.9405M/abstract) for details

+All the frequencies of the PL and CF are initially ignored.
+If you want to notice them, run the file [maxi_coh.xcm](https://github.com/EdNathan/CompactObjects3D/blob/main/MM_tutorial/2MAXIJ1820/maxi_coh.xcm)